Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/axialunar-claims.md

 sidebar_label: Claims
 ---

-The AXIALunar network is AXIASolar's experimental, community-focused R&D network.
-If you held the SOLAR indicator token at the time of the genesis block of AXIALunar, you are entitled to claim an equivalent amount of LUNAR on the AXIALunar network.
+The AXIALunar network is AXIA's experimental, community-focused R&D network.
+If you held the AXC indicator token at the time of the genesis block of AXIALunar, you are entitled to claim an equivalent amount of LUNAR on the AXIALunar network.

-You can claim LUNARs by signing a message with the Ethereum account that holds your SOLAR indicator tokens.
+You can claim LUNARs by signing a message with the Ethereum account that holds your AXC indicator tokens.
 There is no deadline for claiming LUNAR.

 ## Step 1.
 Create a AXIALunar account

 You will need to generate a AXIALunar account to claim LUNAR.
 There are a few ways you can create one.

-For most users, we recommend using the [AXIASolar UI](https://axiasolar.js.org/apps/#/explorer) since it will allow you to store your encrypted keystore locally.
+For most users, we recommend using the [AXIA UI](https://AXIA.js.org/apps/#/explorer) since it will allow you to store your encrypted keystore locally.

 > NOTICE: Unfortunately, at this time AXIALunar does not have hardware wallet support.
 Hopefully this will change soon!

 Another option you may consider using is the `subkey` command line utility, which will allow you to take extra steps to protect the security of your key.
 Additionally, another option is the Axiawallet mobile wallet, although it requires an extra step to generate AXIALunar addresses.

-### Using axiasolar{.js} extension (Chrome/Brave or Firefox)
+### Using AXIA{.js} extension (Chrome/Brave or Firefox)

-1. Install the axiasolar{.js} extension from the [Chrome store](https://chrome.google.com/webstore/detail/axiasolar%7Bjs%7D-extension/mopnmbcafieddcagagdcbnhejhlodfdd?hl=en) or [Firefox store](https://addons.mozilla.org/en-US/firefox/addon/axiasolar-js-extension/).
+1. Install the AXIA{.js} extension from the [Chrome store](https://chrome.google.com/webstore/detail/AXIA%7Bjs%7D-extension/mopnmbcafieddcagagdcbnhejhlodfdd?hl=en) or [Firefox store](https://addons.mozilla.org/en-US/firefox/addon/AXIA-js-extension/).
 1. Create a new account by clicking on `I want to create a new account with a new seed`.
 1. Copy the seed phrase and store it somewhere safe.
 Don't share the seed phrase with anyone, you can use it to access your account if you forget your password or want to import your account again.
 1. Enter a name for the account and type a strong password (at least 6 characters).